 Cologne, along with Berlin, is one of German cities with the most dynamic history when it comes to visual arts.
 Back in the late sixties, Kunstmarkt Köln was organized in a historical Cologne building called the Gürzenich.
 This venue was originally an arena for banquets and dances, but it was eventually transformed into a large merchants’ hall.
 The development of Kunstmarkt Köln had a strong effect on the international art market since it managed to revive the previously barely active art market in West Germany.
 It is good to know the historical background in order to cherish even more the role of Cologne in Germany’s art scene.
 In the late 50, Paris was already losing its reputation as the capital of European art thanks to famous Documenta exhibits in Kassel, Germany.
 Later on, after the arrival of the modern American art, New York became the powerful new capital of art and it is still the very center of the world’s most prominent artistic projects.
 However, back in Europe, the role of Rhineland and Cologne in particular was growing tremendously important.
-Cologne has been considered an industrial powerhouse as well as the center of the West German art world for many decades
+Cologne has been considered an industrial powerhouse as well as the center of the West German art world for many decades.

 Vibrant artist communities, positive social attitudes and great market conditions are at the very core of Cologne gallery and exhibition scene

 Already in the 1980s and early ’90s, the German city of Cologne was one of the most prominent contemporary art centers in Europe, if not the world.
 Because of its numerous galleries and artist run-spaces, the city gained an outstanding reputation.
 It became a place where local and international artists came to show and sell their works and socialize with fellow creators.
 These vibrant artist communities, positive social attitudes and great market conditions are still at the very core of Cologne art scene.
 Thanks to Cologne artists and their continuous efforts to organize various art fairs, exhibitions and creative gatherings, the city of Cologne is still considered a place of extreme self-consciousness and audacity.
-The KÖLNER LISTE art fair is rooted in this great artistic tradition and it seeks to gather not only aspiring Cologne artists, but also art enthusiasts from all over the world who are looking forward to enjoying rare gems of contemporary art, still unknown to commercial galleries and museums.
+DISCOVERY ART FAIR is rooted in this great artistic tradition and it seeks to gather not only aspiring Cologne artists, but also art enthusiasts from all over the world who are looking forward to enjoying rare gems of contemporary art, still unknown to commercial galleries and museums.

 Early Cologne Artists • Lower-Rhine Art Communities

-Long before the establishment of modern art fairs in Germany, such as the KÖLNER LISTE, Cologne was already popular among local artists.
+Long before the establishment of modern art fairs in Germany, Cologne was already popular among local artists.
 In the later middle ages, Cologne was an elegant and wealthy mercantile city favored by both popes and emperors.
 This is not surprising at all, because it was the largest German city at the time and an important university center.
 It also had a cosmopolitan population of painters, sculptors, goldsmiths, and knowledgeable art collectors.
 When it comes to Cologne painters, they were active prevalently in the area of Old Cologne, called the Schildergasse.
 This geographically important area was the home of famous Cologne School of Painting.
 The painters belonging to this movement had their workshops in the lower-Rhine region, approximately from 1300 to 1550.
 Their works were influenced by old French artistic ideals and Eyckian proportions of elongated figures, graceful gestures and sophisticated iconography.
 The development of the Cologne School of Painting that lasted over two centuries is one of the most important milestones in the history of Lower-Rhine art and it set the grounds for many upcoming artistic endeavors in the city of Cologne and its neighborhood.